imagekitio/docs-keep-a-changelog/api-reference/api-introduction/webhooks.md

 ## Listen to Webhook

-Use a tool like [Ngrok](https://ngrok.com/) to make your local server accessible from outside for testing webhook implementation.
+Use a tool like [Ngrok](https://ngrok.com/) to make your webhook endpoint publicly accessible for testing webhook implementation.

 All webhook bodies are JSON encoded.
 The schema of the body may differ based on the event type, but the following fields are common.